cleavr/cleaverdocs/content/documentation/new-sites.md

 ### Static HTML

 Looking to rock pure vanilla HTML, CSS, and JavaScript?
 You don’t need to install any of the optional environments on your server to run static HTML sites.

+### Generic Port App

+If you have an app or dashboard that is running locally over a port on your server, you can add a Generic Port App to expose the dashboard with a custom a free-Cleavr domain.

 ## Add a site